Here’s how we’re seeing consumer behavior changing (and how labels can help)Posted on June 17th, 2020

 During the new normal, consumers will likely:

 - Shop online more than they used to — This survey from Numerator indicates that 1 in 3 consumers recently bought products online that they’d normally purchase in-store.
 And, for a good chunk of the customers surveyed, it’s their first time buying anything online, suggesting that COVID-19 was an accelerant for e-commerce growth.
+To see the impact that e-commerce growth has had on labeling, skim through this 2021 product labeling trends guide.

 - Care deeply about product safety, health, cleanliness — 66% of consumers reported they will spend “more time” researching the safety of the products they purchase, according to a survey from McKinsey.